vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

  actions:
     - text: Go back to the Function Tutorial Intro [Function Tutorial - Function Intro](function-tutorial-intro)
     - text: Go back to Modify and Test a Function Locally [Function Tutorial - Function Modify and Test](function-tutorial-modtest)
-    - text: Go to [Deploy Functions](use-functions).
-This page also shows how to deploy a function using the vSphere UI instead of using kubectl.
     - text: Look at the [Build Functions](contribute-functions) page for detailed instructions on how to build your own functions.
     - text: Look at [Troubleshoot Functions](troubleshoot-functions) on help to troubleshoot your functions.